+Footnotes:

-Footnotes: (a) The reported value is a "rolling average" of the quarterly samples taken: it includes the results of the previous three calendar quarters.
-It is the highest average for any quarter in 2007. (b) The reported value is an average of samples taken quarterly. (c) Copper and lead MCL's have not yet been established for community water systems.
-Currently, only Action Levels (AL) of 1.3 ppm for copper and 15 ppb for lead apply. (d) The State allows us to monitor for some contaminants once every three years, since the concentrations do not change frequently.
-Sample dates are included for contaminants that were sampled prior to 2007. (e) Subsequent sampling within twenty-four hours returned a negative result, indicating that this was probably a laboratory error.
+- (a) Public Notice of the alpha emitters and combined radium violation have been provided to all water users on a quarterly basis in accordance with State regulations.
+The reported value is a "rolling annual average" of the quarterly samples taken. - (b) The reported value is an average of samples taken quarterly. - (c) Copper and lead MCL's have not yet been established for community water systems.
+Currently, only Action Levels (AL) of 1.3 ppm for copper and 15 ppb for lead apply. - (d) The State allows us to monitor for some contaminants once every three years, since the concentrations do not change frequently.
+The latest sample dates are shown for these contaminants.